Microsoft: Foreign hackers are targeting Biden and Trump camps

 But he said he was particularly concerned by the news that Fancy Bear was active, saying the group history of leaking data it hacked “raises the prospect of follow-on information operations or other devastating activity.”

-Reporting by Raphael Satter; additional reporting by Joseph Menn in San Francisco and Michelle Nichols in New York; Editing by Alistair Bell, Tom Brown and Lincoln Feast.
+Reporting by Raphael Satter; additional reporting by Joseph Menn in San Francisco and Michelle Nichols in New York; Editing by Alistair Bell, Tom Brown, Lincoln Feast and Jane Wardell

 Our Standards: The Thomson Reuters Trust Principles.